selvaklnc/wmao/src/content/posts/leads-list-manager.md

 Subscribers who opt in to your specific offer, know who you are, and have verified their email address.

-One of my lists built entirely using SendSteed now brings in a steady stream of affiliate sales each month.
-It didn't happen overnight, but by consistently providing value and using the tools inside SendSteed, that list became an asset I can count on.
+One of my lists built entirely using <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span> now brings in a steady stream of affiliate sales each month.
+It didn't happen overnight, but by consistently providing value and using the tools inside <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>, that list became an asset I can count on.

 This is the only kind of list that gives you real influence, trust, and [long-term income potential](/passive-income-ideas).

 For example, I created a simple opt-in funnel offering a free SEO checklist.
-Using SendSteed's tools, I followed up with a 5-part email series on website optimization.
+Using <span data-link="https://sendsteed.com/?r=selvaklnc">SendSteed</span>'s tools, I followed up with a 5-part email series on website optimization.
 The result?
 A 38% open rate and multiple requests for consulting, proving how effective well-managed lists can be.

 Best Practices for Building and Managing Your List
 --------------------------------------------------